 Our attorneys frequently advise insurers, third-party administrators, self-insured entities and others on claims handling procedures and practices and risk management, including program-related business, address complaints with state Insurance Departments, and litigate matters arising out of claims handling practices.
 Our experience and services for reinsurers also include auditing and counseling relating to cedants (insurers, mutuals, risk retention groups, and others), in which we advise on insurance claim handling and presentation, XPL and ECO losses, contract construction and interpretation, reserves, risk management and other subjects.

 We are also called upon to counsel individuals in the industry – such as agents, managing general underwriters, brokers, adjusters, consultants, and related entities – on licensing, compliance and disciplinary issues.
 We have experience with state insurance regulators on a wide variety of matters pertaining to property and casualty insurance and reinsurance.
-This experience and related counseling for U.S. clients extends to Canada and the Office of the Superintendent of Financial Institutions as well as the Financial Services Authority in the U.K.
+This experience and related counseling for U.S. clients extends to Canada and the Office of the Superintendent of Financial Institutions as well as the regulatory authorities in the U.K.